 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 I was pointed in your direction by numerous estate agents in Dymock to select a conveyancer using your seach tool.
 Is there a financial upside for Estate Agents to promote your site over a competitor’s?

-We don’t offer any referral fee for directing people in our direction.
-We found it would be just too difficult to pay a commission as home movers will think, ‘Why is the agent getting a kickback?
-Why am I not receiving any benefit too?’
-So we decided to step away from that.
+We don’t make any financial incentive for sending work in our direction.
+We thought it would be too underhand to pay a commission as home movers will think, ‘How come the agent getting a kickback?
+Why aren’t I receiving any benefit too?’
+We would prefer to grow our business on genuine recommendations.

 I am hoping to sell my garage which is on a separate legal title at HMLR asking for 22k, to clear debts.
 There is a mortgage with Santander.
 Can you refer me to an inexpensive property lawyer as the standard £500-600 diminishes the return somewhat.
 Although I live in Dymock I dont need to appoint a Dymock conveyancer.

 LenderPanel.com is restricted to being a directory service for property lawyers who wish to be listed as being on the approved conveyancing panel for Santander in certain locations for example Dymock .
 We dont recommend any specific solicitor.